-The New York Giants’ alleviation opposite a San Francisco 49ers’ pass-rush twists played a purpose in their 26-3 feat during Candlestick Park in Week 6.
+The New York Giants’ improvement against the San Francisco 49ers’ pass-rush twists played a role in their 26-3 victory at Candlestick Park in Week 6.

 San Francisco 49ers